 At the law offices of Simien & Simien, we genuinely understand the hardships that injury victims and their families can face after an accident has taken place.

 With this in mind, we proudly offer 100% FREE case evaluations, which enable our team of attorneys to determine if we believe there are sufficient grounds to make a claim or file a lawsuit for damage compensation.
 If so, we can advise on the most efficient way to move forward with proceedings.

-Our firm has attorneys that are licensed in both Louisiana and Texas to provide person injury services in those states.
+Our firm has personal injury attorneys that are licensed in both Louisiana and Texas to provide person injury services in those states.
 The firm, with appropriate local counsel, also provides representation in other states as well.
 Some of the places in which our firm has represented clients in Louisiana and Texas include:

 - Baton Rouge